aws-samples/amazon-transcribe-live-call-analytics/lca-chimevc-stack/ChimeCallAnalytics.md

 ## Pausing/resuming Transcripion

 For times when you would like to pause or resume an analysis/transcription, you should use the Chime [Update Media Insights Pipeline Status](https://docs.aws.amazon.com/chime-sdk/latest/APIReference/API_media-pipelines-chime_UpdateMediaInsightsPipelineStatus.html).

+## Post Call Recording

+If Chime Call Analytics is used, the call recording will only be saved if you enable integration with the Post-Call Analytics Solution.
+This is because Voice Tone Analysis is not currently compatible with S3 Sinks in Chime Media Insights Pipelines.